Corning Incorporated [GLW] – Mismatched value: Check Out the Fundamental Analysis

 Turning to investigate this organization’s capital structure, Corning Incorporated [GLW] has generated a Total Debt to Total Equity ratio of 59.97.
 Similarly, its Total Debt to Total Capital is 37.49, while its Total Debt to Total Assets stands at 28.56.
 Looking toward the future, this publicly-traded company’s Long-Term Debt to Equity is 72.87, and its Long-Term Debt to Total Capital is 37.43.

 What about valuation?
-This company’s Enterprise Value to EBITDA is 7.22 and its Total Debt to EBITDA Value is 2.77.
-The Enterprise Value to Sales for this firm is now 1.76, and its Total Debt to Enterprise Value stands at 0.23.
-Corning Incorporated [GLW] has a Price to Book Ratio of 2.09, a Price to Cash Flow Ratio of 12.89 and P/E Ratio of 20.83.
-These metrics show that this company has a mixed appeal, and ROI could be a gain or a loss.
+This company’s Enterprise Value to EBITDA is 7.73 and its Total Debt to EBITDA Value is 2.77.
+The Enterprise Value to Sales for this firm is now 1.88, and its Total Debt to Enterprise Value stands at 0.23.
+Corning Incorporated [GLW] has a Price to Book Ratio of 2.09, a Price to Cash Flow Ratio of 12.89 and P/E Ratio of 18.70.
+These metrics all suggest that Corning Incorporated is more likely to generate a positive ROI.

 Conclusion: Is Corning Incorporated [GLW] a Reliable Buy?